tempesta-tech/tempesta/.github/ISSUE_TEMPLATE/new-issue.md

 ---

+# Motivation

+For enhancement issues (a new feature request) need to describe why the feature must be implemented.
+E.g. the feature is required to support a widespread web framework or browser.
+References to the real life cases are appreciated.

+Features, simplifying a popular use cases, improving performance and/or simplifying the Tempesta FW architecture are appreciated.

+We do not take into the scope features just because they are supported by other web accelerator or described in an RFC.

 # Scope

 **TODO** Describe the issue scope.
 Please attach all necessary logs for a bug report and a scenario to reproduce.